ibm-cloud-docs/vpc/at-events.md

 ## Network resources
 {: #events-network}

-The following tables list the actions related to network resources and the generation of events.
+The following tables list the actions that are related to network resources and the generation of events.

 ### ACL events
 {: #events-network-acl}